projectcontour/contour/site/content/resources/upgrading.md

 ### The less easy way

 This section contains information for administrators who wish to apply the Contour 1.18.2 to 1.19.0 changes manually.
-The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.18.2` tag.
+The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.19.0` tag.

 If your version of Contour is older than v1.18.2, please upgrade to v1.18.2 first, then upgrade to v1.19.0.

+1. Update the Contour CRDs:

+    ```bash
+    $ kubectl apply -f examples/contour/01-crds.yaml
+    ```

 1. Users of the example deployment should reapply the certgen Job YAML which will re-generate the relevant Secrets in a format compatible with [cert-manager](https://cert-manager.io) TLS secrets.
    This will rotate the TLS certificates used for gRPC security.